 The goal of the Programme of Activities (PoA) ‘ECOA_BURN multi-country Clean Cooking Programme’ is to deploy efficient improved cookstoves (ICS) reducing woody biomass consumption for households, institutions and Small and Medium Enterprises (SMEs) across different countries in Africa (see section A.3. with the list of countries being included under the PoA).
 It is possible that the PoA will be expanded to other countries beyond the ones listed under section A.3.

 The PoA is developed by BURN Manufacturing Co.
-(BURN), the biggest manufacturer of efficient improved cookstoves in Sub-Saharan Africa producing all its stoves in the first and only modern cookstove manufacturing facility in Kenya.
+(BURN), the biggest manufacturer of efficient improved cookstoves in Sub-Saharan Africa producing all its stoves in the first modern cookstove manufacturing facility in Kenya.
 BURN will collaborate with various local partners to implement the project activities (VPAs) within the countries included in the programme boundary.

 Policy/measure or stated goal of the PoA